These Black Friday saving tips keep more money in your pocket

-You know how hot fudge takes something good and makes it even better?
-I'm about to do the same for Black Friday and Cyber Monday.
+You know how hot fudge takes something good like an ice cream sundae and makes it even better?
+I'm about to do the same for Black Friday and Cyber Monday shopping.
 If those post-Thanksgiving sales (happening Nov.
 29 and Dec.
 2 this year) are the ice cream, allow me to serve as your gooey chocolate sauce.
-Below I've rounded up a few of my favorite money-saving secrets -- some of them borrowed, unsurprisingly, from Prime Day, which is the year's other major everything's-on-sale event.
+Below I've rounded up a few of my favorite money-saving secrets -- some of them borrowed, unsurprisingly, from Prime Day, the other big annual everything's-on-sale event.

 Don't like reading?
-Click the accompanying video (below) and I'll share some of these tips and tricks in person.
+Click the accompanying video (below) where I talk you through some of these tips and tricks.

 Read more: Black Friday vs. Cyber Monday: What's the difference?